 You should inform your employer of a positive result.
-A quantitative real time polymerase chain reaction (qRT PCR) test will then be arranged as per your organisation's current process.
+A quantitative real time polymerase chain reaction (qRT PCR) test will then be arranged in line with your organisation's current process.

 You and your household should isolate as set out in government guidance: Stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection.